-Once your glazing is removed, compare the style and dimensions of the original glazing to determine the correct replacement for your sash.
+Once your snap-in is removed, compare the style and dimensions of the original piece to determine the correct replacement for your sash.

 Turn the sash over and loosen the sealant with help from a heat gun.
 As you use the heat gun, run a utility knife along the edge of the sash.
 Once the sealant is fully removed, the glass should be free to drop out of the sash.

 If you are replacing the glass, measure the height, width, and thickness.
 Pass along any manufacturer information and the dimensions of your glass to your repair shop for a better idea of your replacement lead time.

 Set the glass aside to begin working on the frame.
 If your window has setting blocks, mark the general location of them in the lower section of the frame.
 Sometimes called shims or spacers, setting blocks serve as a cushion between the glass and the frame.
 While they don’t need to go in the exact location, be sure to return them to the same portion of the sash frame when resetting your glass.

 Now, use a chisel and heat gun to scrape excess sealant from the area.